AustralianBioCommons/ables/participants/thyroid-cancer.md

 ---
 title: Thyroid Cancer Research Group, The University of Sydney
-description:
+description: Applying single cell RNA sequencing to understand the immune landscape of thyroid cancer, with the goal of identifying therapeutic targets and biomarkers.
 toc: false
 type: ABLeS Participant
 ---

 ## Project title

-Applying single cell RNA sequencing to understand the immune landscape of thyroid cancer, with the goal of identifying therapeutic targets and biomarkers.
+Thyroid Autoimmunity and the Immune Landscape in Thyroid Cancer

 ## Collaborators and funding